-In the spring of 1968 Beach Boy drummer Dennis Wilson picked up two young female hitchhikers.
-This was the first of several seemingly unimportant encounters which would ultimately lead to a recipe for murder.
+In the spring of 1968, Beach Boy drummer Dennis Wilson picked up two young female hitchhikers.
+This was the first of several seemingly unimportant encounters which would ultimately lead to murder.

-On their way to the Santa Monica Mountains Dennis Wilson and a friend picked up two hitchhikers, Patricia Krenwinkel and Ella Jo Bailey.
+On their way to the Santa Monica Mountains, Dennis Wilson and a friend picked up two hitchhikers, Patricia Krenwinkel and Ella Jo Bailey.
 A month later Wilson saw the same two girls again.
-This time he took the girls to his Hollywood mansion at Sunset Boulevard.
+This time he took the girls to his Hollywood mansion on Sunset Boulevard.
 The girls stayed a couple of hours.
-Wilson told them about his involvement with the Maharishi and they told him they too had a guru, a guy named Charlie.
+Wilson told them about his involvement with the Maharishi, and they told him they too had a guru, a guy named Charlie.

 Wilson had a recording session that night and returned home around 3 a.m.
-When he pulled up in the driveway a strange man, Manson, walked out of his backdoor.
+When he pulled up in the driveway, a strange man, Manson, walked out of his backdoor.
 Wilson asked “are you going to hurt me?”
 Manson replied, “Do I look like I’m going to hurt you, brother?”
-Manson then dropped to his knees and kissed Wilsons’s feet.
+Manson then dropped to his knees and kissed Wilsons feet.

-One day Wilson himself was hitchhiking and he was picked up by a young guy from Texas named Charles Watson.
+One day Wilson was hitchhiking, and he was picked up by a young guy from Texas named Charles Watson.
 Wilson invited Watson back to his mansion to hang out.
 Watson became a regular at Wilson’s mansion and soon became friends with Manson.
 Charles Watson’s nickname was Tex Watson.

 The Tate Murders